Interested in being a part of our consumer network?

 MicrosoftTeams image4“No act of kindness, no matter how small is ever wasted” – Aesop

 Becoming a volunteer with us is a good way to meet new people, make great friendships and lend a helping hand in your community.
+Our volunteers do not replace professional services but are there to enhance our patients' and visitors' comfort and well-being.

-“Volunteers are not paid – not because they are worthless but because they are priceless”
+“Volunteers are not paid – not because they are worthless but because they are priceless.”

-Volunteer opportunities in 2023
+Volunteer opportunities in 2024

 St John Friends of the Emergency Department